Bionif92/Cursos-de-Programacion/Javascript.md

 Use let to declare the variable, then is not need it more

-`let`For defining a variable that can change `const`For a variable that can
+`let`For defining a variable that can change `const`For a variable that can´t change

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUwNjMyODEzOSwtMTExNTgyMDgxMywxNj
+eyJoaXN0b3J5IjpbMTI3OTE3NjM4NywtMTExNTgyMDgxMywxNj
 QxMTUzNzEsLTE2MjI3OTMwMCwtNDQ3NTQ1Mzc4XX0=
 -->